 A few years later (2009) I was finally ready to publish my first book of poetry (A Time to Write).
 Prior to that decision, I’d done a lot of research on publishing.
 I remembered reading that one step in self-publishing was choosing a business name for your publishing company.
 Almost immediately POETRICIA came to mind and Poetricia Publishing was born.

 Initially I thought Poetricia Publishing would be the vehicle through which I would publish all the manuscripts I had been sitting on for the past 20 years, and after that, all my future books.
 In my excitement I didn’t realize that this goal was all about me.
 As time went on I expanded my vision and “products and services for the Christian minded poet” became my mantra.
-Today the mission for Poetricia Publishing is even clearer: “to provide manuscript development, layout design, editing, and proofreading assistance; naming services for your book, brand, or business; poetry on demand; and writing and publishing workshops".
+The mission for Poetricia Publishing is even clearer: “to provide manuscript development, layout design, editing, and proofreading assistance; naming services for your book, brand, or business; poetry on demand; and writing and publishing workshops".

 My journey reminds me of Joseph and his prophetic dreams (Genesis 37:5-11).
 In his first dream he and his brothers were out in the field tying up bundles of wheat when his bundle stood up and his brother’s bundles gathered around and bowed down to it.
 In his second dream the sun, moon and stars bowed down to him.
 Based on his father’s words we know that symbolically the bundles of wheat and the stars represented his brothers and the sun and moon represented his mother and father.
 Joseph’s dreams of greatness seemed to be all about him.